 History Of Gouffre de Padirac

-In 1889 lawyer and explorer, Édouard-Alfred Martel (1859-1938) discovered this amazing place with his cousin.
-He is considered the father of modern speleology—the study or exploration of caves.
+Padirac was discovered in 1889 by lawyer and explorer, Édouard-Alfred Martel (1859-1938) along with his cousin.
+Martel is considered the father of modern speleology—the study or exploration of caves.
 For the next 10 years he went to work having a staircase installed, boats added, and structures in place so the public could visit.
 Tourists have been visiting Gouffre de Padirac for the past 120 years.

 Your Visit To The Padirac Cave